sean-galloway/D3-Challenge/README.md

 # D3-Challenge

-D3 Challenge, You need to create a scatter plot between multiple set of the data variables such as Healthcare vs. Poverty or Smokers vs. Age.
+D3 Challenge, You need to create a scatter plot between multiple sets of the data variables such as Healthcare vs. Poverty or Smokers vs. Age.

 For the X-Axis, I chose these data points: